damianperera/temporalizer/README.md

 # Temporalizer

-Kotlin Library to manage the Bi-Temporal History of Entities and Attributes
+Spring Boot Library to manage the Bi-Temporal History of Entities and Attributes

 ## Checklist
 - [x] Project